Biophysics

 Public Seminar and Private Oral Defense

 The dissertation examination has two components: public seminar and private oral defense.
 In the oral defense, the candidates will be questioned on the subject of the dissertation and its relation to the student’s special field and collateral subjects.
-If the reading committee is unable to agree on its recommendations, the Committee on Higher Degrees in Biophysics will decide the question of the acceptance of the dissertation.
+If the dissertation defense committee is unable to agree on its recommendations, the Committee on Higher Degrees in Biophysics will decide the question of the acceptance of the dissertation.

 Contact Info